killvxk/entypreter/README.md

-implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Create a local/domain user. implant/persist/registry | Add an entypreter payload to the registry. implant/persist/schtasks | Add an entypreter payload as a Scheduled Task. implant/persist/wmi | Add an entypreter payload as a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI.
+implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Create a local/domain user. implant/persist/registry | Add an Entypreter payload to the registry. implant/persist/schtasks | Add an Entypreter payload as a Scheduled Task. implant/persist/wmi | Add an entypreter payload as a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI.